OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * **Seasonal affective disorder (SAD)** is "characterized by recurrent episodes of depression – usually in late fall and winter – alternating with periods of normal or high mood the rest of the year."
  * Note: SAD is not regarded as a separate disorder by the DSM-5 (APA, 2013), but it is an added descriptor for the pattern of depressive episodes in patients with major depression or bipolar disorder.

-#### Are mental health impairments considered disabilities under the ADA?
+#### Are Mental Health Impairments Considered Disabilities Under the ADA?

 The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet (EEOC Regulations . . ., 2011).
 Therefore, some people with mental health impairments will have a disability under the ADA and some will not.

 A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment (EEOC Regulations . . . , 2011).
 For more information about how to determine whether a person has a disability under the ADA, visit [http://AskJAN.org/corner/vol05iss04.htm](http://askjan.org/corner/vol05iss04.htm).

-#### Where can employers get additional information about mental health impairments and the ADA?
+#### Where Can Employers Get Additional Information About Mental Health Impairments and the ADA?

 JAN provides resources on mental health impairments and the ADA at [http://AskJAN.org/media/psyc.htm](http://askjan.org/media/psyc.htm).
 This includes accommodation ideas, information on the ADA and its amendments, and guidance from the EEOC.
 Two EEOC guidances that may be helpful working through the accommodation process are: The ADA and Psychiatric Disabilities at [http://www.eeoc.gov/policy/docs/psych.html](http://www.eeoc.gov/policy/docs/psych.html) and The ADA: Applying Performance and Conduct Standards to Employees with Disabilities at [http://www.eeoc.gov/facts/performance-conduct.html](http://www.eeoc.gov/facts/performance-conduct.html).